Latris lineata: Biology

 Latris lineata are thought to migrate from inshore to offshore waters to breed.
 The striped trumpeter is long lived, attaing a maximum known age of 43 years.
 Its diet is dominated by a wide variety of benthic invertebrates including bivalves, crustaceans and cephalopods.

 Fisheries and aquaculture

 Latris lineata is regarded as an excellent food fish.
 It is targeted by both recreational and commercial fisheries, bottom trawls and droplines being used to catch it commercially.
-It has been considered as a suitable species for aquaculture in Tasmania.
+It has been considered as a suitable species for aquaculture in Tasmania but production still faces several significant challenges, for example the high incidence of urinary calculi during the larval stage.